iliuta/ftms/README.md

 ## Main Features

 - **FTMS Bluetooth Connectivity**: scan for and connect to FTMS-compatible fitness machines ( bikes, rowers) using Bluetooth Low Energy (BLE).
-- **Live Data Display**: View real-time metrics from your connected machine, including speed, power, cadence, distance, and more.
+- **Live Data Display**: View real-time metrics from your connected machine.
 - **Structured Training Sessions**: load and execute interval-based training sessions with support for both simple and grouped intervals (unit/group model).
 - **Session Progress Tracking**: Visual progress bar and detailed feedback during workouts, including interval targets and completion status.
+- **FIT file generation**: When a training session is over, a FIT file is generated for the moment in the application private storage.

 For build, test, and usage instructions, see the rest of this README.